-Figure 1 A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) and metropolitan areas in Tshwane District Municipality (Tshwane South and North), Gauteng Province during epidemiological weeks 1-51, 2021.
+Figure 1 A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) and metropolitan areas in Tshwane District Municipality (Tshwane South and North), Gauteng Province during epidemiological weeks 1 of 2021 to week 3 of 2022.
 The testing laboratory and quantified SARS-CoV-2 gene is named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be done for specimens tested in the same laboratory.